Get These Blog Posts in Your Email Every Week—No Spam Ever

 It took me 20 years to find the right medication for me.
 The fact that I survived that long is a miracle.
 Not everyone makes it.

 It’s worth sticking it out though.
-I’m sure you can remember a time when life was good, when you were happy.
-I always wanted to return to my childhood, even though I was rarely happy then, there were moments where things were good.
+I hope you can remember a time when life was good, when you were happy.
+I always wanted to return to my childhood.
+Even though I was rarely happy then, there were moments where things were good.

 Remember those moments.
 You can get there again.

-I know it sounds exhausting.
+I know it’s exhausting.
 I know it sounds awful and impossible.

 I know it hurts.

 Keep trying.
 Change medications.
 Change doses.
 Change doctors.
+Try the things that work better for treatment resistant depression.
 Try whatever it takes to get back to those times.

 Because life can feel like that again.